EthanWZech/CS5319-Final-Project-Group-02-Zech-Mathis-Truitt/README.md

 ## Backend
 The backend is located in ../Spring/loom/.

 It is a Java Springboot project.
-I recommend opening ../Spring/loom in Intellij, but any Java IDE should work.
-It is a maven project; Intellij will prompt you to run the maven script when the project is opened in the bottom right corner.
+I recommend opening ../Spring/loom in [IntelliJ](https://www.jetbrains.com/idea/), but any Java IDE should work.
+It is a maven project; IntelliJ will prompt you to run the maven script when the project is opened in the bottom right corner.

 To ensure the connection with Postgres, you can navigate to ../Spring/loom/src/main/resources/application.properties, and change the values for:
 - spring.datasource.url=jdbc:postgresql://localhost:5432/loom